What Vitamin D Supplements Are Recommended for Dogs?

 Is It Possible to Over-supplement A Dog’s Diet with Cod Liver Oil or A Vitamin D Supplement?

 It is definitely possible to over-supplement a pet with synthetic vitamin D supplements.
 How much D3 is present in the diet already should be considered, how much D3 is in the supplement, and how effectively the supplement is absorbed.
 Symptoms of vitamin D toxicity can include excessive drooling, vomiting, diarrhea, dark or tarry stools, loss of appetite, increased thirst and urination, abdominal pain, weakness, depression, muscle tremors, and seizures.

 Cod liver oil contains higher amounts of vitamin D than some other foods.
 Some veterinarians recommend cod liver oil and others do not.
 Cod liver oil is controversial because some believe that it can contribute to vitamin D toxicity if given in large enough amounts.
 Cod liver oil is also a source of vitamin A that may cause toxicity if given to the pet in high amounts.
 Remember that commercial pet foods contain synthetic forms of both vitamin A and vitamin D and the effects can be additive.
 Salmon oil may be a more utilizable source than other fish oils according to the previously mentioned study.

-The best advice that I can offer is to work with a veterinarian on diet and vitamin D supplementation for pets.
+Many experts recommend working with a veterinarian on diet and vitamin D supplementation for pets.
 Veterinarians can check a dog’s blood serum vitamin D levels on at least an annual basis and anytime the dog’s health status changes.